Skip to content

 Field strategy for Zone 9:

-Choose warm microclimates (south-facing, protected areas), avoid low/wet spots, and keep expectations realistic.
+Choose warm microclimates (south-facing, protected areas), avoid low or wet spots, and keep expectations realistic.

 Site Selection